ppsirg/simpletasks/README.md

 ## features

-done
+done:

 - backup a folder

-pending
+- compress images in a folder with cwebp

+pending:

+- implement integration tests
 - compress contents of a folder with 7zip
-- compress images in a folder with cwebp
 - download a list of videos
 - download content of a repository